ryan-mcclue/musings/ble-embedded.md

 IMPORTANT: ALWAYS PROVIDE EXAMPLE!

+TODO: working with time-series data

+LIN protocol for vehicles (seems to be a host of protocols specific to automotives)

+buck converter steps down DC-DC voltage, while stepping up current (various step-down mechanisms in relation to AC/DC and voltage/current)

 although bluetooth LE say 50m distance, a repeater can be used (and really for any RF)

 TODO: profiling not your application